Learning to DJ: Your Guide to DJ Software

 Ableton

 Ableton Live offers a lot of benefits but it’s not for everyone.
 Why?
 Ableton, unlike other software such as Serato or Traktor, requires a significant amount of track preparation.
 This means that if you’re the type of DJ that focuses on your mixing, Ableton will work great.
-If, however, your set is emphasized by the tunes you choose to play, Ableton might be too restrictive.
+If, however, your set is emphasised by the tunes you choose to play, Ableton might be too restrictive.

 For the creative mixers amongst you, Ableton has plenty to offer with two main screens as part of its interface, dubbed the Arrangement View and the Session View.
 The Arrangement View displays a horizontal timeline of your music clips and tracks like more traditional types of software.
 Whereas the Session View is arranged in grids to represent all the tracks that make up your live set.
 These two viewing options make for convenient and intuitive production of remixes and other exclusive tracks.